mysto/python-fpe/README.md

 ## Requires

 This project was built and tested with Python 3.7.
-It requires the pycrypto 2.6.1 or newer library:
+It requires the pycryptodome library:

-`pip install pycrypto`
+`pip install pycryptodome`

 ## Installation